bavilaa/Summary/README.md

 </p>
 </html>

    Don Quixote of la Mancha is the most famous book in Spanish speakers and one of the most read in human history.
-In this project, I want to make his fame bigger and in the process make some basic natural language processing.
-The final goal is to create a sentiment indicator and classify the chapters into categories.
+In this project, I want to make his fame bigger --in nonnative Spanish speakers-- and in the process make some basic natural language processing.
+The final goal is to create a sentiment indicator and classify the chapters into categories. (in construction)
-   (in construction)